 Practically everyone is jumping on board the environmental bandwagon.
 Any and all conceivable items are coming out with their own “green” versions as a safe solution.
 Take for example those smart water heaters.
 This household appliance probably wouldn’t have been on top of your list of products that need to be environment-friendly.
 Apparently, it has some more room to accommodate this so-called trend.

 CBC News expounds on this development in a recent report on the PowerShift Atlantic project, published last March 17th, 2014:

-Across the region 1,250 electricity customers are taking part in PowerShift Atlantic.
+Across the region, 1,250 electricity customers are taking part in PowerShift Atlantic.
 They are mostly homeowners, but 120 businesses have also signed on.

 The customers have a device attached to an appliance, usually an electric water heater, which allows the utility to turn it off and on remotely.
 Project manager Michel Losier, who works at NB Power, says that allows utilities to turn off these appliances when energy use is high and the wind isn’t blowing, or turn them on when demand is low and wind energy is cheaper.”

-The project is a long way from being finished, and concluding reports aren’t expected to be available until early 2015.
+The project is a long way from being finished and concluding reports aren’t expected to be available until early 2015.
 Despite the wait, however, this certainly provides something to look forward to, especially for those who are consciously trying to improve their ecological footprint.

 The tankless variety, meanwhile, is considered to be one of the greener alternatives to conventional Saskatoon water heaters because it supplies on-demand hot water instead of constantly running gas or electricity to heat up stored water.
-Not only does it help save costs, it also saves space.
+Not only does it help save costs, but it also saves space.

 Source: (Smart hot water heaters make better use of wind power, CBC News, 17 March 2014).